Guidelines

 9. No one should take Holy Communion with lipstick on.

-11. After receiving Holy Communion one must stay and listen to the Thanksgiving Prayers that are read during the veneration of the Cross or they must be read them at home in the prayer book.
+11. After receiving Holy Communion one must stay and listen to the Thanksgiving Prayers that are read during the veneration of the Cross or they must be read at home in the prayer book.